 THE CALL OF DUTY

-Peace is achieved by means of virtue.
+Peace is achieved by acting virtuously.

-And does not reproach people,
+And does not reproach the people,

 He is ethical in the exercise of authority.